TurboWafflz/ImaginaryInfinity-Calculator/docs/makingStandardPlugin.md

 	- **Linux**: Navigate to the directory where the file is located in your terminal, and type `sha512sum file.py`, replacing file.py with your filename.
 	- **MacOS**: Navigate to the directory where the file is located in your terminal, and type `shasum -a 512 file.py`, replacing file.py with your filename
 	- **Windows**: Open PowerShell.
 Navigate to the directory where the file is located, and type `Get-FileHash file.py | Format-List`, replacing file.py with your filename.
 Now copy the value after `Hash:`
 12. **Calculator Version:** This is where you put the calculator version requirements that are needed for your plugin to run.
-For example, if your plugin only runs on version 1.5.6 and below, you would select `Less than or equal to` in the drop down menu and type 1.5.6 in the text box.
+For example, if your plugin only runs on version 1.5.6 and below, you would type `<=1.5.6` in the text box.
+You can add multiple requirements by separating them with commas.
+To view more about the types of version specification you can do, look at the documentation for [PEP 440](https://www.python.org/dev/peps/pep-0440/#version-specifiers)
 13. **Maintainers:** You can add maintainers by their Github usernames.
 You are added automatically as a maintainer.
 If you do not press enter after typing a name, it will not be counted as a maintainer, though you can add or remove maintainers later on.

 #### Updating your plugin<a name="updatePlugin"></a>